ResEng-OpenFOAM/assignment-05-meshing-tools/README.md

 ![Trace the image file](images/porous-media.svg)

 4. The final step is then to **Extrude** the 2D image into a triangulated 3D geometry.
-   This can be automated using some CAD tools (eg. OpenSCAD), but we'll keep simple and use [svg2stl.com](http://svg2stl.com) online web service.
+   This can be automated using some CAD tools (eg. OpenSCAD), but we'll keep things simple and use [svg2stl.com](http://svg2stl.com) web service.

-   All you have to do is to upload your SVG image, choose an extrusion-height (choose the default value, doesn't really matter) and download the generated STL file (call it `porous-media.stl`):
+   All you have to do is upload your SVG image, choose an extrusion-height (choose the default value, doesn't really matter) and download the generated STL file (call it `porous-media.stl`):